 Qualcomm asserts that the platform has been designed specifically to bring 4G connectivity to feature phones.
 The chipset comes with an X5 Category 4 LTE modem, which gives a download speed of 150 Mbps and 50 Mbps of upload speed.

-The platform also supports Bluetooth 4.1, Wi-Fi 802.11 b/g/n, 720p video streaming at 30fps, and VoWIFI.
-Apart from these features, the chipset comes with an ISP that supports a 3-megapixel rear camera and a 480p VGA front camera, which will support 60 fps.
+The platform also supports Bluetooth 4.1, Wi-Fi 802.11 b/g/n, 720p video streaming at 30 frames per second, and VoWIFI.
+Apart from these features, the chipset comes with an ISP that supports a 3-megapixel rear camera and a 480p VGA front camera, which will support 60 frames per second.

-Qualcomm promises a long battery life for the feature phones housing the 205 SoC, which right now users can only dream of.
+Qualcomm promises a long battery life for the feature phones housing the 205 SoC.
 The company says that phones using the Qualcomm 205 SoC will give standby time of 45 days, talk time of 20 hours, and 86 hours of music playback.

-Qualcomm has already partnered with the OEMs/ODMs like Uniscope, Flex, Borqs, Reliance Jio, FIH/Megaphone, TCL, Micromax, and more.
+Qualcomm has already partnered with the OEMs/ODMs such as Uniscope, Flex, Borqs, Reliance Jio, FIH/Megafone, TCL, Micromax, and more.

 Qualcomm states that the chip has already been developed but will hit the market, housed in supported feature phone, by the second quarter of 2017.